 It may be difficult to imagine a perfect world because, after all, we are obviously less than perfect beings.
-Or perhaps we are just fallen, fallen like apples from a tree, apples from the good tree.
-And whether or not we have fallen near the tree or far from the tree, we remain of the tree.
-It also appears that something may have been lost, lost in translation perhaps - the translation of something that lies beyond language and understanding into something that we can contemplate and utter words to.
-Like trying to make sense of some nighttime dream, we seek to bring to light something that we know is there, yet difficult to describe and articulate.
+Or perhaps we are just fallen, fallen like apples.
+But the tree that we are fallen from is a good tree, and whether or not we have fallen near the tree or far from the tree, we remain of the tree.
+It also appears that something may have been lost, lost in translation perhaps, the translation of something that lies beyond language and understanding into that which we can contemplate and utter words to.
+Like trying to make sense of some nighttime dream, we seek to bring to light that which we know is there, yet difficult to describe and articulate.
 But the perfection is there.
 Some call it consciousness; others call it source .Some call it God.
 And what is of the core is also of the whole, the perfection that permeates all.
 Some call this Spirit.

 It is Good

 If perfection seems too strong of a word to describe this fundamental reality, we can at least say that it is good.
 Why is it good?
 Or we could also ask: why do some things feel good, while others do not.
 Compassion feels better than hate.
 Calmness of temper feels better than anger.
 Calmness of mind feels better than stress.
 Kindness feels better than meanness.
 Compassion, calmness and kindness make us smile, while hate, anger, and meanness make us frown.
 And smiling feels better than frowning.